vanmars/specialty_food_store/README.md

 ## Items to Improve
 - Refactor integration tests (add a before each method to refrain from having to instantiate a new product and review before every test)
-- Add a partial for the repeated navigation bar
+- Add a partial for the repeated navigation bar code in views
+- Fix money display so that when the second decimal is a 0, it still displays

 ## Further Exploration Tasks
 - Add scopes to display the following information on the site: All products made in the USA for buyers that want to buy local products.